ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/querying/graph/graph-queries-overview.markdown

 * **Graph Elements**
   Data elements ("Nodes") and their relations ("Edges") are represented in a graph as equally important.
   * **Data Nodes\***
-    A data node can be a documents collection, or a subset of selected documents.
+    A "data node" can be a documents collection, or a subset of selected documents.
-    \* The term "data nodes" is used here to distinguish the data elements we talk about from servers of a cluster, also called "nodes".
+    **\*** _We use the term "data nodes" to make it easier for you to distinguish between the data elements we talk about here, and servers of a cluster (that are also called "nodes")._
   * **Edges**
     An "edge" is a link between nodes, that joins them in a relation of some sort.
     A RavenDB edge is simply a string-field within a document, that refers to the unique identifier of a document.